basaldella/basaldella.github.io/bio.md

 <div role="tabpanel" class="tab-pane active" id="english" markdown="1">
 ## About me

-Hello, I am Marco Basaldella, a Ph.D. student from the University of Udine, in northeastern Italy.
+Hello, I am Marco Basaldella.
+I'm a research fellow and a Ph.D. candidate at University of Udine, in northeastern Italy.
 My research interests lie in the fields of machine learning and information extraction; right now, I am particularly interested in the intersection between the two, thanks to the new exciting opportunities offered by deep learning.

 Before...